 The Center is proposed as a 12,400+ square feet facility designed to both compliment the existing tourism market in Madison County and add significantly to it.
 Through interactive features that draw visitors directly to the facility, the Center will launch them into the Madison County landscape for experiences and tourism packages customized to their specific motivations for touring.

 The Center itself is intended as headquarters for the Madison County Conservation Board and all that exceptional system involves – public nature education, one-of-a-kind outdoor experiences and lasting memories.
 Few other systems within Iowa or the region hold MCCB’s track record for delivering vitally needed education and attracting the public to the outdoors.

 Situated at the edge of prairie, woodland and ravine, the Center’s unique location serves as an immediate gateway to three distinct landscapes, appealing to wide-ranging audiences of various abilities.
 All are welcome here.
 The Center’s exhibits provide that portal to essential Madison County but the experience inside the Center (while ever-changing and worth repeating) is intended to absorb only an hour of the visitor’s time.
 The Center then spring-boards the public into the larger “exhibit” that is Madison County.

 Marketing and Economic Growth

-An important responsibility of the Conservation Board sis to enrich citizen’s understanding of the ecological systems and natural resources important to our world.
-It is the gain if the Madison County Conservation Board to be leaders in environmental stewardship and to foster this value and care for the natural world through our Environmental Education program.
+An important responsibility of the Conservation Board is to enrich citizen’s understanding of the ecological systems and natural resources important to our world.
+It is the goal of the Madison County Conservation Board to be leaders in environmental stewardship and to foster this value and care for the natural world through our Environmental Education program.
 Environmental education teacher children and adults how to learn about and investigate their natural surroundings with the intent to stimulate them to actively participate in their roles as stewards of their environment.